tommydemarco/habitusx/README.md

 - username: tom
 - password: the course's short code

+## Usage

+For usage instructions please refer to the power point presentation that can be found in the project's knowledge base platform.

 ## Running tests

 In order to run tests, execute the following command